Cork Intermediate A Hurling Championship: Overview

-2023 Teams
+Teams

+2025 teams

+The 12 teams competing in the 2025 Cork Intermediate A Hurling Championship are:

 Sponsorship

 TSB Bank became the first title sponsor of the championship, serving in that capacity until 2005 when the Evening Echo signed a sponsorship deal.
 In 2020, Dairygold Co-Op Superstores were unveiled as the new title sponsor of the Cork Intermediate A Championship.

 The Cup

 The winning team is presented with the Paddy Walsh Cup.
 Walsh was a native of Castlemartyr and served the club with distinction as a player, coach and administrator.